 - Bevels between planks in the wood should not be mistaken for gaps.

 - Do not wet-mop a wood floor.
 Standing water can dull the finish, damage the wood and leave a discoloring residue.
 Wipe up any spills immediately.

 - Put stick-on felt protectors under the legs of furniture to prevent scuffing and scratching.
 When moving large furniture do not slide across wood flooring

 - PriceCo Floors offers a one year installation warranty from the time the floors are installed.
+Any repairs/stretches or site visit outside of the one year installation warranty will result in a charge that is the responsibility of the home owner.
 Please refer to your products manufacturer for a more detailed product warranty.